cjphawes/green-unity-project-1/README.md

 ## Testing

-- Testing was completed on Google Chrome, Microsoft Edge and Apple's Safari, on different devices and modes.
+- Testing was completed in Google Chrome, Microsoft Edge and Firefox web browsers, on different devices and screen widths.

 - Every single link goes to the intended location, with the speed of transfer to new page being quick.
-- The form CTA button was originally a anchor element, however I found that form validation was cancelled due to not using a submit button.
-The conumdrum I came across was whether to use the `method="GET"` and my completedsignup.html page to redirect too or use `method="POST"` and use the code institutes formdump link.
+- The sign-up form CTA button was originally an anchor element, however I found that form validation was cancelled due to not being a button element.
+The conumdrum I came across was whether to use the `method="GET"` and my completedsignup.html page to redirect the user too or use `method="POST"` and use the Code Institute's formdump link.
 I opted for the better user experience option.
-However with that in mind I also know I have used the incorrect method due to the nature of a form wanting to POST data not GET, in the real world I would be able to use Javascript or another programmping language to redirect while using the `method="POST"` to ease the struggle but with limited knowledge this was the best I could do.
+However with that in mind, I know I have used the incorrect method due to the nature of a form wanting to POST data not GET, in the real world I would use Javascript or another programming language to redirect the user, whilst using the `method="POST"` to ease the struggle, but with limited knowledge this was the best I could do.
-- I used the Lighthouse reporting tool in Google Chrome & Microsoft Edge to test the performance of the website.
+- I used the Lighthouse reporting tool in Google Chrome, Microsoft Edge & Firefox to test the performance of the website.
   - First time testing the performance, images massively made the webpage load time slow aswell as the animations.
 To correct this I reduced my image file sizes and changed their formats to webp.
-However this didn't help enough on the opportunities.html page as page load times were still slow.
+However this didn't help enough on the opportunities.html page as the load time is still slow.

 ### Validator testing